fChristenson/My-life-as-a-programmer/README.md

 > I've been a Junior Software Developer for 2 years now.
 Should I start looking for a Senior Software Developer position now?

+> How do I stop my coworkers from breaking my code?

+> My manager tells me I am to aggressive in my communication, what should I do?

+> I made a bad joke and now I might lose my job, what should I do?

+> My team has complained about how ineffective our boss is but management won't listen, what should we do?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?